Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Introduction

-In our approach, we draw inspiration from dynamic movement primitives.
-The action shape and duration are designed at each segment along the horizon, and each action can represent a variety of quantities including the profile of a high-level ``desired dynamics'' function which is provided to a lower-level tracking controller.
-Separating the trajectory planning problem into high-level and low-level tasks potentially reduces the learning burden on the neural network, as the Deep RL agent is not required to memorize the full dynamics of the environment.
-We show that our method is highly compatible with Deep RL, encouraging exploration within the environment, and we illustrate how only simple reward shaping is needed.
 Rapid planning for quasi-static or even static maps remains a challenging problem for systems with highly complex dynamics and constraints \cite{grant2016rapid}.
-Traditional approaches for solving these types of problems in real-time often rely on receding horizon control where an optimization problem is performed on-line utilizing modeling simplifications \cite{kuwata2005robust, schouwenaars2004receding}.
-Alternatively, we utilize our Deep RL approach for trajectory planning, where a state-feedback policy is first learned through off-line training.
-Afterwards, the trained policy can be evaluated rapidly to produce system inputs in response to arbitrary states.
-Trajectory planning is demonstrated on two problems involving a shuttle reentry vehicle: the first problem is a free-space optimization problem, the second problem focuses on feasibility and incorporates a quasi-static map with regions of denied flight.
+Traditional approaches for solving these types of problems in real-time often rely on receding horizon control where an optimization problem is performed on-line utilizing modeling simplifications \cite{kuwata2005robust}.
+Alternatively, we utilize our Deep RL-based approach for trajectory planning where a state-feedback policy is first learned through off-line training.
+Afterwards, this trained policy can be evaluated rapidly to produce system inputs in response to arbitrary state measurements.
+Our approach makes no assumptions on linearity or convexity \cite{malyuta2021convex}, and does not require an initial guess.
+Trajectory planning is demonstrated on two problems involving a shuttle reentry vehicle: the first problem is a free-space optimization problem, the second problem focuses on feasibility and incorporates a quasi-static map with obstacle regions.
 On the first problem we demonstrate that our planner can achieve near-optimality compared to an optimal control solution.
 On the second problem we demonstrate that our planner can rapidly and robustly produce feasible solutions under the quasi-static map.
 Additionally, we present a new loss function term for policy gradient Deep RL.
-This new loss function term prevents the policy from producing actions which, on average, are outside action limits.
+This loss function term prevents the policy from producing actions which, on average, are outside action limits.
 We describe how this method is analogous to the classical ``integrator windup'' problem in feedback control systems in which actuator limits are present.